nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The guest specified at the `INDEX` is the guest you wish to delete.

-This command is typically used when a guest has **checked out** of the hotel.
+This command is typically used to **check a guest out** of the hotel.

 <div markdown="block" class="alert alert-danger">